What are Care Transitions?

 Why are hospitals interested in care transitions programs?

-Through healthcare reform and new initiatives, the federal government aspires to save $26 billion dollars in the coming years by leaning on hospitals to lower their preventable readmission rates.
+Through healthcare reform and new initiatives, the federal government aspires to save $26 billion in the coming years by leaning on hospitals to lower their preventable readmission rates.
 According to the Department of Health and Human Services, “one in five patients who leave the hospital will be readmitted within 30 days”.[ii]
 The Medicare Payment Advisory Commission estimates that up to 76% of these readmissions may be preventable and the average cost to Medicare per preventable readmission is $7,200.
-With impending cuts to Medicare spending, hospitals will be motivated to develop solutions within their community as their performance (of reducing readmission rates) will start to impact how much they will be paid by Medicare.
+With cuts to Medicare spending, hospitals with high readmissions are motivated to develop solutions within their community as their performance (of reducing readmission rates) will impact how much they will be paid by Medicare.

 What are some of the problems with the care continuum between healthcare settings?

 Due to the infrastructure of our health care system, patients often encounter fragmented care when moving between health care settings.
 Many elderly patients with chronic illnesses or conditions require care from more than one provider.
 The following are some of the contributing outcomes of poor transition management:

 - Information is often fragmented in silos and there is poor communication between settings;

 - There is often a misunderstanding or confusion on the part of seniors and their family caregivers about how and who should manage their care;

 - Medication errors involving misunderstanding of instructions, medication adherence, drug-drug interactions and duplicate prescriptions;

 - Poor follow up with Primary Care Provider (PCP);